 I have to admit, I was a bit nervous.
 I’ve been talking about – and living – the Five-Year Marriage for a long time.
 Some have loved the idea and others have hated it.
 But that was always on a small scale.
 And I always thought “who cares.
 This is my life and my marriage and it makes sense for me.”
 But I knew from the beginning, once the book is launched, that can all change.

-I started with a few “behind the scenes” stories.
+So, with that in mind, I started with a few “behind the scenes” stories.
 For example, most people don’t know that I wrote the first draft of Five-Year Marriage (then titled “Reinventing Marriage”) twenty-five years ago – at the start of my second marriage.
 I spent hours and hours writing, editing and prepping a book proposal that I sent to many, many publishers.

 However, after about a year of watching the rejection letters pile up, I boxed-up the manuscript and all the research.
 That’s how it stayed until 2009, when I gave it to Professor Lisa Jobs as a project for her masters degree program in publishing at Rosemont College.
 Those students did excellent work with focus groups and marketing plans.